invertase/react-native-firebase/docs/messaging/index.md

 cost free service, allowing for server-device and device-device communication.
 The React Native Firebase Messaging module provides a simple JavaScript API to interact with FCM.

 The Messaging module is only responsible for handling data-only messages.
-To learn how to display notifications to users, view the <Anchor group="notifications" href="/">Notifications</Anchor> module.
+Please see [issue #2566](https://github.com/invertase/react-native-firebase/issues/2566) for more information on Notifications.

 <Youtube id="sioEY4tWmLI" />